-In 1995 Hayes Mechanical joint ventured with McCartin McAullife to form Power Maintenance Constructors (PMC).
+In 1995 Hayes Mechanical joint venture with McCartin McAullife to form Power Maintenance Constructors (PMC).
 PMC services Illinois Power and still does today.

-In 2008 Hayes Mechanical moved its operation to 5959 S. Harlem.
+In 2008 Hayes Mechanical moved its operation to 5959 S. Harlem Ave.
+Chicago, IL.
 The 138,000 sq. feet allowed for proper storage of equipment and tools as well as additional office space for a growing team.
-In 2009 Hayes Mechanical opened its first satellite office in Omaha, Nebraska followed by offices in Arizona, Michigan, Pennsylvania and Texas.
-In 2012 Hayes bought out its partner in PMC and now operates under their new name Hayes/PMC.
+In 2009 Hayes Mechanical opened its first satellite office in Omaha, Nebraska followed by offices in Arizona, Michigan, and Pennsylvania.
+In 2012 Hayes bought out its partner in PMC and now operates under their new name Hayes Mechanical.
+2015 Hayes Mechanical entered the Twin Cities market opening an office in Plymouth, MN.
 Hayes Mechanical prides itself in being a union contractor which employs trained and qualified Boilermakers, Pipefitters, HVAC Service Technicians, Millwrights, Plumbers, Electricians, Iron Workers, and Laborers across 10 states.